how2kritin/language_modelling_and_smoothing/README.md

 Normalize λ₁, λ₂, λ₃
 ```

-This idea can be easily extrapolated to any $n$-gram, by simply considering the n-gram probability distribution as being
+This idea can be easily extrapolated to any $n$-gram, by simply considering the $n$-gram probability distribution as being
 dependent on all the previous $i$-gram's Maximum Likelihood Estimates (MLEs) (where $1 \leq i \leq n$).

 ---